-Ovarian function during use of Nestorone® subdermal implants
+Ovarian function during use of Nestorone® subdermal implants (HTML)

 Brache,Vivian; Massai,Rebeca; Mishell,Daniel R.,Jr.; Moo-Young,Alfred J.; Alvarez-Sanchez,Francisco; Salvatierra,Ana Maria; Cochon,Leila; Croxatto,Horacio B.; Robbins,Ann; Faundes,Anibal